rcw3bb/simple-dotnet-core/README.md

 # Simple .Net Core Gradle Plugin

-The plugin that allows you access .Net Core SDKs dotnet command inside gradle.
+The plugin that allows you access to dotnet commands inside gradle as task.

 ## Pre-requisite